It’s a daily ritual, a symbol of Argentine identity, and a South American superfood.

 Yerba Mate Around the World

 “Mate is the partner that gives us great service, even if more than one foreign doctor says it’s a vice.
-If he tries it, he’s the first to be enchanted, and when has he’s become accustomed to the benefits it contains, the gringo remains in our land, forever endeared.” — milonga song, ‘El Mate’ by Evaristo Barrios, 1926
+If he tries it, he’s the first to be enchanted, and when he has become accustomed to the benefits it contains, the gringo remains in our land, forever endeared.”— Tango song, ‘El Mate’ by Evaristo Barrios, 1926

 The custom to sip mate is most associated with Argentina in the world’s collective consciousness, but the practice is also ingrained in the neighboring countries where it grows.